rickymcallister45/rickymcallister/thisIsWhatsNew.md

 # to whom it may concern this is a list of things i have finished and will update my website with next

-moved index js+css files to /resourses/index
+moved index js+css files to /resourses/index\
+added app/service bootstrap template\
+cleaned up files/javascript\
+cleaned up app/store\
-added app/service bootstrap template cleaned up files/javascript cleaned up app/store added favicon to site added dynamic on air sign to desktop to alert users of livestreaming event added app/desktop/js/liveNow.js added app/streaming started working on app/computerScience/development/php/store cleaned up files/js started cleaning up app/computerScience
+added favicon to site\
+added dynamic on air sign to desktop to alert users of livestreaming event\
+added app/desktop/js/liveNow.js\
+added app/streaming\
+started working on app/computerScience/development/php/store\
+cleaned up files/js\
+started cleaning up app/computerScience\

-// November 2019
+# November 2019

 worked on computerScience/development/Vue/WorkingWithDatabase app  //Vue development redid array_pop on soundboard... i was putitng into a variable incorrectly